Thsanz/social_makerspace/Vevor_3018_Pro.md

 ### 2) Use of the lasercutter
 #### a)Creation of the file
+You can choose to have a vector file (vector - cutting/engraving) or a raster file (image - engraving)

+If you have a vector file, only the following extension can be use
+ - svg

+If you have a raster file, only the following extension can be use
+- bmp

 #### b)Creation of the Gcode
+- In the left panel, you have to navigate to "Files".
+- Choose "Add Document".
+- Select all the documents you want to use.
+- From the document list, select either multiple or single objects and drag them to the G-code "placeholder".
+- Choose the parameters you desire (refer to Annex A: Benchmark for details).
+- Click on "generate"

 #### c)Preparation of the working space